stemid/hyprland-fedora-image/README.md

     buildah bud -f Containerfile -t hyprland-fedora-image .

 To build the latest Hyprland version edit the Containerfile on the line with ``git clone -b v0.45.2``, I won't make any effort to keep this repo updated.

-# Disclaimer

-This image installs hyprland from Fedora packages, which is only a couple releases behind.
-Then it builds the latest Hyprland from git source, and overwrites the ``/usr/bin/Hyprland`` binary with the newly built one.

-After talking to some skilled people online I realize that I need to install Hyprland under /usr, not /usr/local.
-I already tried setting DESTDIR=/usr but ended up with /usr/usr, and setting DESTDIR=/ ended up using the default /usr/local so I need to figure this one out.